-"Is it possible to convert a PDF to Indesign file?"
-When you are using Indesign, there might be times you need to edit PDF files with InDesign.
-No worry!
-Here I will teach you several methods to convert PDF to InDesign including with PDFelement Pro.
+"Is it possible to convert a PDF into an Indesign file?"
+The answer is yes.
+In this article, we’ll teach you several methods for how to convert PDF to InDesign including using the program PDFelement Pro.

 First, you can do it manually.
-This means that you would have to copy the various elements and recreate it in InDesign.
-With this method, you can highlight the text from the .PDF file and place it in the InDesign work you have.
-For images and graphics, select each element or elements and then place it in the appropriate Adobe software.
+This means that you would copy the various elements and recreate it in InDesign.
+With this method, you can highlight the text from the PDF file and place it in the InDesign file you are currently working on.
+For images and graphics, select each element and place it within the Adobe software you are using.
 You can use Adobe Photoshop for a single image and Adobe Illustrator for multiple images.
-The first method can be very tedious and time-consuming however.
-Good thing then that you still have a second option.
+This method can be very tedious and time-consuming, however.

-This merely requires the use of third-party software that creates a plug-in in your InDesign software.
+This merely requires the use of third-party software that creates a plug-in within your InDesign software.
 Once installed, a new item appears in the menu.
 The Markzware can be clicked in order to open a .PDF file.

-It would be practical to edit first the .PDF file that you would be converting or importing so you can make the PDF in your need.
-It is then of great use to also download a versatile and dependable PDF editor like PDFelement Pro (Compatible with macOS 10.14 and Windows).
-The editor allows conversion of files.
-You can then use it to convert the PDF file to formats such as .DOCX, .JPEG, and .EPUB and more.
+For practicality, editing your PDF file before converting or importing it is an important step.
+You’ll find it helpful to download a versatile and dependable PDF editor like PDFelement Pro (Compatible with macOS 10.14 and Windows).
+The editor also allows conversion of PDF files to formats such as .DOCX, .JPEG, and .EPUB and more.

-Why Choose This PDF Converter:
+Why Choose this PDF Converter:

 The InDesign software is also compatible with QuarkXPress (xqx) and QuarkXPress Passport (xqx).
-It can however import files in other formats in order to place images and graphics in the file.
+It can import files in other formats in order to place images and graphics in the file however.
 InDesign can import files including .PDF; .JPEG; .BMP; .DOCX; .GIF; and .MOV, among others.
 There are also various export file formats to choose from so you can save your work in the specific file type that you want.